Lakshya Sen

 Lakshya Sen (born 16 August 2001) is an Indian badminton player.
-He is a former World Junior No. 1.
-Sen is a bronze medalist at the World Championships, and a gold medalist at the Commonwealth Games.
-Together with the national team, Sen won the gold medal at the Thomas Cup, and also silver medals at the Asian and Commonwealth Games.
-He has also won bronze medals at the Asia Team and Asia Mixed Team Championships.
+He has won bronze at the World Championships and gold at the Commonwealth Games.
+Sen won gold and bronze at the Thomas Cup, and silver at the Asian and Commonwealth Games in team events.
+He also won bronze at the Asia Team and Asia Mixed Team Championships.
 Sen competed in the men's singles event at the 2024 Olympics, where he finished fourth after narrowly losing the bronze medal match.

 Early life

-Sen was born on 16 August 2001 to Nirmala and Dhirendra Sen in the Almora district of Uttarakhand.
+Sen was born on 16 August 2001 to parents Nirmala and Dhirendra Sen in the Almora district of Uttarakhand.
 They shifted to Bangalore for the sake of his badminton career.
 Sen is a third generation shuttler from his family.
 His grandfather Chandra Lal Sen and his father were badminton players.
 His elder brother Chirag Sen is also a professional shuttler.

 Career

-Early steps
+2009: Early steps

 Sen was about ten years old when he walked into Vimal Kumar's office at the Karnataka Badminton Association in Bengaluru, stood on his toes to reach the table and gave him a handwritten note with scoreline details.
 He wanted to join the academy to get better at badminton to beat his opponents.

-Junior level tournaments
+2016: Junior level tournaments

 Having trained at the Prakash Padukone Badminton Academy, Sen showed his talent as a badminton player at a young age.
 In 2014, he won the Swiss Junior International.
 He also had a brilliant year in the 2016 junior badminton circuit.
 He won the bronze medal at the Junior Asian Championship after losing to Sun Feixiang 12–21, 16–21.
 Coincidently, Sen lost to Sun again in the pre-quarters of Junior World Championship 21–17, 8–21 and 13–21.
 His team finished 8th in the team event.
 Sen then competed at the senior international level and won the 2016 India International Series tournament title.

 2017: World junior #1

 Sen started off at Syed Modi International where he lost in pre-quarters to compatriot Sourabh Verma 14–21, 16–21.
 He then became the number one junior singles player in BWF World Junior ranking in February 2017.
-At the Asian Junior Championships, Sen was seeded as No.1 but lost in the pre-quarters to Lin Chun-yi 21–13, 23–25 and 20–22.
-Sen reached the quarter-finals of Vietnam Open before losing to Kodai Naraoka 21–17, 21–23 and 10–21.
-Sen was then seeded as No. 2 at the Junior World Championship but in the quarter-finals, he lost to Naraoka 21–14, 17–21, 14–21.
+At the Junior Asian Championship, Sen was seeded as No.1 but lost in the pre-quarters to Lin Chun-yi 21–13, 23–25 and 20–22.
+Sen reached the Quarter-finals of Vietnam Open before losing to Kodai Naraoka 21–17, 21–23 and 10–21.
+Sen was then seeded as No. 2 at the Junior World Championship but in the quarter-finals, he lost to Kodai Naraoka 21–14, 17–21, 14–21.